 Get in touch with experienced data science practitioners who can give you professional opinions on your skills including programming.
 They can help you understand where you stand as a data science professional.
 Also discuss with them the trends in the industry, your earning potential with respect to your skills, work-life balance, and so on.
 If they end up liking your work, your network could even turn into potential referrals.

 Now that you have decided to become a data science professional, it is imperative to develop basic programming skills.
 You can start with C, as it forms the foundation of several other programming languages.

 Put your theoretical knowledge to the test by developing simple algorithms.
 Check out websites like CoderByte, TopCoder, and Project Euler; they conduct programming contests where you can assess your skills.

 It is of paramount importance to start your career with proper guidance and training.
 This is where good data science bootcamps come in.
 These training programs deliver intensive industry-aligned training with up-to-date curricula that cover all the in-demand data science skills including programming.
 They also come with hands-on immersive learning experiences that help you hone your practical skills.

 The idea of switching to data science might seem terrifying with limited coding experience.
 But our country is currently the second-largest hub for data science in the world.
 The number of data science jobs in India is steadily on the rise.
 You certainly want to make the most of the status quo.

 All professional data science practitioners would agree that breaking into this field might be trying but absolutely worth it.
-So buckle up; if you work hard enough to set yourself apart, you can certainly become a successful data scientist.
+So buckle up; if you work hard enough to set yourself apart, you can certainly become a successful data science professional.